amandaparrott/documentation/source/content/guides/lockr.md

 [The Lockr Terminus plugin](https://github.com/lockr/lockr-terminus) allows you to install all necessary components, register the site with Lockr, and patch all relevant plugins/modules running on your site with a single [Terminus](/terminus) command.
 To enable the Terminus plugin, complete these steps in your local environment:

-1. Clone [the Lockr Terminus plugin](https://github.com/lockr/lockr-terminus) into the `~/terminus/plugins` directory on your local environment.
+1. Install the [the Lockr Terminus plugin](https://github.com/lockr/lockr-terminus) following the [Terminus documentation](/terminus/plugins)

 1. Log in with Terminus.